 At St Michael's we believe that a high-quality music education should engage and inspire pupils to develop a love of music and their talent as musicians.
 Through our music provision children will increase their self-confidence, creativity and sense of achievement.
+Children enjoy exploring and creating music together and have regular opportunities to do this on their journey from Reception to Year 6.
+They build on their own skills and are given opportunities to progress at their own level.
+Children who learn an instrument are encouraged to bring them to curriculum lessons for composing and performing sessions.

 Our music curriculum aims to ensure that all pupils: